maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

 ![image](https://maelfabien.github.io/assets/images/expl5_19.png)

-According to our algorithm, there are only 22% chances that the song "Lover" by TaylorSwift will make it to the top 10 of the most popular songs of 2019.
+According to our algorithm, there is only a 22% chance that the song “Lover” by Taylor Swift will make it to the top 10 of the most popular songs of 2019.
+And this is probably the case, since the song "only" [peaked at number 10 on Billboard Hot 100 for a few days.](https://en.wikipedia.org/wiki/Lover_(Taylor_Swift_song))

 # Conclusion

 Through this article, we illustrated the importance of external data sources for most data science problems.
-A good enrichment can boost the performance of your model, and relevant feature engineering can help gain additional performance.
+A good enrichment dataset can boost the performance of your model.
+Relevant feature engineering can help gain additional performance.

-Here is a performance summary of the different steps of our model :
+Here is a performance summary of the different steps of our model:

 | Description | Model | Performance |
 | -- | -- | -- |